f5devcentral/f5-agility-labs-iam/docs/class2/module4/lab01.rst

 #.
 Select ``Azure BIG-IP APM Azure AD...`` template

-   .. note :: As you can notice, there are several templates available for different applications.
-Here, in this lab, we will publish a generic app.
-So we select the first template.
+   .. note :: As you notice, there are several templates available for different applications.
+In this lab, we will publish a generic app so we select the first template.

 #.
 Click ``Add``
 #.
 In the new screen, configure as below